-Immunochemical fecal occult blood test (iFOBT)
+Immunochemical fecal occult blood test (iFOBT or FIT)

 Description

-The iFOBT test involves taking a sample of your stool at home.
+The iFOBT test involves taking a sample of your stool yourself at home.
 The sample is then analysed in the laboratory.

 Procedure